teodorlu/hotload/README.md

 ## References

 - [entr][1] provides this workflow as a command-line, language-agnostic tool.
-I use entr all the time on linux.
+I use entr all the time on Linux.
 Limitations: you have to hop out of your Python context, and you'll have to install it on a target environment which supports it.
 - Test runners for Python.
 You can use hotload with a test runner, and have your